Denis Keegan: Colour television

 After leaving Parliament, Keegan pressed the Government for an early decision on which line standards to adopt for colour television.
 He criticised Sidney Bernstein of Granada Television for arguing against 625 line colour television because ITA stations were restricted to 405 lines, arguing that Bernstein should instead campaign for an early changeover of ITA programmes to 625 lines so that television did not become obsolete.
 In 1967 he speculated that constant expansion of the BBC would lead to the corporation applying for permission to run advertising.

 Later life

 In 1975, Keegan became general manager of the Mercantile Credit Company, a post he held for eight years.
 He also set up a public relations firm dealing with hire purchase called HP Information.
 He became chairman of this company in 1984.
 In later life he returned to the Bar.
 He suffered from ill health in retirement and died from cancer.
 He married three times and had two children.

-In 2017 his daughter-in-law Gillian Keegan was elected Conservative MP for Chichester.
+In 2017 his son's wife Gillian Keegan was elected Conservative MP for Chichester.